-Guaranteed Death Benefit Value is either total Purchase Payments reduced proportionately for withdrawals you take (including any MVA) if you select the Traditional Death Benefit, or the Maximum Anniversary Value if you select the Maximum Anniversary Value Death Benefit.
-For example, assume total Purchase Payments are \$90,000, you take no withdrawals, the highest Contract Value on any Index Anniversary (the Maximum Anniversary Value) is \$105,000, the current Contract Value is \$100,000, and the Cash Value is \$97,000.
-The death benefit for the Traditional Death Benefit is the \$100,000 Contract Value, and for the Maximum Anniversary Value Death Benefit it is the \$105,000 Maximum Anniversary Value.
+On the first death of a Determining Life during the Accumulation Phase, if your selected death benefit is in effect, your Beneficiary(ies) will receive the greater of the Contract Value or Guaranteed Death Benefit Value.
+The Guaranteed Death Benefit Value is either total Purchase Payments reduced proportionately for withdrawals you take (including any withdrawal charge) if you select the Traditional Death Benefit, or the Maximum Anniversary Value if you select the Maximum Anniversary Value Death Benefit.
+For example, assume total Purchase Payments are \$90,000, you take no withdrawals, the highest Contract Value on any Index Anniversary (the Maximum Anniversary Value) is \$105,000, and the current Contract Value is \$100,000.
+The death benefit for the Traditional Death Benefit is the \$100,000 Contract Value, and for the Maximum Anniversary Value.

 If the date we are determining the death benefit is not the Term End Date, the Contract Value reflects the Daily Adjustment.
-Withdrawals you take reduce your Guaranteed Death Benefit Value by the percentage of Contract Value withdrawn (including any MVA), determined at the end of each Business Day.
-All withdrawals you take reduce the Guaranteed Death Benefit Value, Contract Value, and Cash Value, even MVA-Free Withdrawals.
-However, we do not reduce the Guaranteed Death Benefit Value for deductions we make for Contract fees, expenses, or investment advisory fees that you authorize your Financial Professional's firm to receive from the Contract.
-These deductions will, however, decrease the Contract Value and Cash Value by the dollar amount withdrawn and may reduce the likelihood of receiving increases to the Maximum Anniversary Value.
-In addition, because the death benefit is the greatest of Contract Value, Cash Value or the Guaranteed Death Benefit Value, deductions we make for Contract fees, expenses, and authorized investment advisory fees may reduce the death benefit available to your Beneficiaries.
+Withdrawals you take reduce your Guaranteed Death Benefit Value by the percentage of Contract Value withdrawn (including any withdrawal charge), determined at the end of each Business Day.
+All withdrawals you take reduce the Guaranteed Death Benefit Value and Contract Value, even Penalty-Free Withdrawals, and financial adviser fees that you choose to have us pay from this Contract.
+However, we do not reduce the Guaranteed Death Benefit Value for deductions we make for Contract fees and expenses.
+Deductions for Contract fees and expenses will, however, decrease the Contract Value by the dollar amount withdrawn and may reduce the likelihood of receiving increases to the Maximum Anniversary Value.
+In addition, because the death benefit is the greater of Contract Value, or the Guaranteed Death Benefit Value, deductions we make for Contract fees and expenses may reduce the death benefit available to your Beneficiaries.

-Examples of the impact of deductions for investment advisory fees you authorize your Financial Professional's firm to receive from the Contract on the death benefit are included in section 1.
+Examples of the impact of deductions for financial adviser fees that you choose to have us pay from the Contract on the death benefit are included in section 1.
 The impact of an Excess Withdrawal on the death benefit is included in section 11.